 In Welcome to the Savoy, spectators will move freely throughout a both virtual and tangible interactive world.

 The experience uses virtual reality to augment a physical world made of real infrastructures, decors and live-action actors and uses physicality to augment a VR world, to recreate the experience and thrill of a night at the Savoy Ballroom.

-Articles by our Lead Historian Sharon Davis chronicling her research into the physical structure of the Savoy Ballroom and how it was experienced:
+Articles chronicling research into the physical structure of the Savoy Ballroom and how it was experienced: